To help secure your AWS resources, follow these recommendations for the AWS Identity and Access Management (IAM) service.

 If you do have an access key for your AWS account, delete it.
 If you must keep it, rotate (change) the access key regularly.
 To delete or rotate your AWS account access keys, go to the Security Credentials page in the AWS Management Console and sign in with your account's email address and password.
 You can manage your access keys in the Access Keys section.

-Never share your AWS root account credentials with anyone.
-The remaining sections of this document discuss various ways to avoid having to share your root credentials with other users and to avoid having to embed them in an application.
+Never share your AWS account password or access keys with anyone.
+The remaining sections of this document discuss various ways to avoid having to share your account credentials with other users and to avoid having to embed them in an application.

-Enable AWS multi-factor authentication (MFA) on your AWS root account.
+Enable AWS multifactor authentication (MFA) on your AWS account.
 For more information, see Using Multi-Factor Authentication (MFA) Devices with AWS.

 Don't use your AWS root account credentials to access AWS, and don't give your credentials to anyone else.
-Instead, create individual users (using the IAM console, the APIs, or the command line interface) for anyone who needs access to your AWS account.
-Create an IAM user for yourself as well, give that IAM user administrative privileges, and use that IAM user for all your work.
+Instead, create individual users for anyone who needs access to your AWS account.
+Create an IAM user for yourself as well, give that user administrative privileges, and use that IAM user for all your work.
 For information about how to do this, see Creating an Administrators Group Using the Console.

 By creating individual IAM users for people accessing your account, you can give each IAM user a unique set of security credentials.
 You can also grant different permissions to each IAM user.
 If necessary, you can change or revoke an IAM user's permissions any time.
 (If you give out your AWS root credentials, it can be difficult to revoke them, and it is impossible to restrict their permissions.)